 Hosts will work 5 days (weekends included) with 2 days off during the week.

 A weekly reimbursement of $50/week will be provided to the host/host couple.

 Start and ending dates for hosting are an approximation and will depend on the weather and completion of campground renovations.
-May 1-October 3, 2015.
+May 1-September 30, 2015.

-HOUSING & AMENITIES Type: Trailer/RV Pads Description: RV pad with electric, propane, and sewer.
+HOUSING & AMENITIES Type: Trailer/RV Pads Description: The host site is an RV pad with electric, propane, and sewer.
 Hand pumps are available throughout the campground for water.
 A water buffalo may be available for use by hosts, too.